Pupil Premium at Pakeman

 We have been providing support for other schools through visits to local authorities, courses and individual school reviews.
-Please contact the school office to see when the next dates for courses are.

 We are delighted that our reviews have been included in the latest guidance developed by the Teaching Schools Council working with Sir John Dunford, National Pupil Premium Champion.